Mud (2012 film): Plot

-Ellis and Neckbone, two teenage boys living near DeWitt, Arkansas, are excited to find an abandoned boat on a small island in the Mississippi River.
-However, the boat is already inhabited by a man named Mud, whom the boys encounter a short time later.
-Mud, a disheveled but charismatic vagrant, tells the boys he grew up nearby and asks for some food, promising them the boat in exchange once he is gone.
+Ellis and Neckbone, two teenage boys living near DeWitt, Arkansas, are excited to find an abandoned boat lodged in a tree on a small island in the Mississippi River, a remnant of a past flood.
+However, the boat is already inhabited by a man named Mud, a disheveled but charismatic fugitive whom the boys encounter a short time later.
+Mud asks for some food, promising them the boat in exchange once he is gone.

 Returning with food, the boys ask Mud why he is hiding out.
-Mud is waiting for his girlfriend Juniper, whom he describes as beautiful, with distinctive nightingale tattoos on her hands.
+Mud reveals he is waiting for his girlfriend Juniper, whom he describes as beautiful, with distinctive nightingale tattoos on her hands.
 The boys later spot Juniper in town.
-Ellis falls for an older girl named May Pearl.
+Meanwhile, Ellis falls for an older girl named May Pearl.

 Ellis learns that his parents are heading for divorce over his mother's desire to move into town.
 This threatens their old river houseboat: if no longer used as a residence by the owner, it will be demolished by the River Authority.
 Later, at a roadblock, Ellis finds out Mud is a wanted fugitive, but denies having seen him.

 The boys confront Mud over the discovery.
 Mud explains that he killed a man who had gotten Juniper pregnant and pushed her down a flight of stairs, causing her to lose the child.
 Mud now plans to use the boat to escape and promises the boys his pistol instead for their continued assistance.

-Mud sends Ellis to Tom Blankenship, (Note: In his autobiography, Mark Twain identifies his childhood friend Tom Blankenship as the inspiration for his character Huckleberry Finn.) an older father figure from his childhood and Ellis's neighbor, for help.
+Mud sends Ellis to his neighbor Tom Blankenship, (Note: In his autobiography, Mark Twain identifies his childhood friend Tom Blankenship as the inspiration for his character Huckleberry Finn.) an older father figure from Mud's childhood, to ask for help.
 Tom agrees to talk to Mud; however, upon learning Mud is in trouble over Juniper again, he refuses to help.
 Mud gives the boys a note for Juniper.
 They find her motel room where Carver—the brother of the man Mud killed—is abusing her.
 Ellis and Neckbone tell Mud about the man, and Mud realizes that the family of the man he killed has come for revenge.

 Stealing machine parts and an outboard motor from junkyards, the boys help Mud repair the boat, and coordinate a plan with Juniper to bring her to Mud so they can escape together down the river.
 On the designated day, Juniper does not show up.
 Ellis and Neck find her flirting with another man at a nearby bar and tell Mud what has happened.